bhampton-som/Protocols/scx-spe.md

 ### Sample considerations:
 - The sample may contain detergents or polymers that are uncharged or negatively charged.
 - The sample should be diluted so the ionic strength is below 10mM.
 - Some detergents are difficult to remove such as the Triton series.
-Larger wash volumes and inclusion of ethyl acetate washes remove the detergents to trace levels.
+Larger wash volumes and inclusion of ethyl acetate washes remove the detergents down to trace levels.

 ### Solid phase extraction - peptide cleanup:
 1. Pack a P1000 pipet tip with 2 x 2mm diameter Empore Cation discs cut out using a 2mm diameter dermal biopsy punch.
 Pushing the plunger then letting the release snap up causes the discs to drop down.
 Using a suitable small diameter rod push the discs down to the tip until they are compacted neatly.
 The pipet tip oriface should be small enough to retain the discs at the g-force needed to pass the liquids through the packed bed.
 Two 2mm discs should be enough SCX material to bind up to ~30ug of peptides.